angrybacon/doomsday-wiki/markdown/articles/2019/01/14/scg-worcester-classic.md

 **Game 2** I have a turn 2 Doomsday kill on the play and their single Plains does nothing.
 **Game 3** I Thoughtseize on turn 1 and see Rest in Peace, Stoneforge Mystic, Serra Avenger, and some lands.
-I completely disrespect the RIP and take the Mystic.
+I completely disrespect the RiP and take the Mystic.
 My opponent topdecks another Mystic and decides to play it.
 I win with Doomsday before the Batterskull can come down.
 (2-2)